Postgraduate Certificate in Advanced Ageing and Frailty Studies

 Prof. Nollaig Bourke, Ussher Assistant Professor in Inflammageing, Medical Gerontology, School of Medicine, Trinity Translational Medicine Institute, St. James’s Hospital

-- Prof. Roman Romero‐ Ortuno, Associate Professor in Medical Gerontology, School of Medicine; Consultant Physician, St James’s Hospital
+- Prof. Roman Romero‐ Ortuno, Associate Professor in Medical Gerontology, School of Medicine; Consultant Physician, St James’s Hospital (Course co-Director)

-Other key teaching staff: Lectures will also be delivered by clinicians and researchers from the Discipline of Medical Gerontology and Head of Discipline, Prof. Rose Anne Kenny, Chair in Medical Gerontology, School of Medicine; Principal Investigator, The Irish Longitudinal Study on Ageing; Consultant Physician and Director of the Mercer’s Institute for Successful Ageing, St James’s Hospital.
+Other key teaching staff: Lectures will also be delivered by clinicians and researchers from the Discipline of Medical Gerontology

 - Health or social care professionals working with older adults in any settings.
 Suitable professionals include doctors, nurses, dentists, pharmacists, and allied health and social care professionals.
 Service managers will also be considered.

-- Attendance to taught sessions and practicals
+- Attendance to virtual sessions

 - Assignments and/or exams for each module